norbit8/MoodleBooster/README.md

 **First Way (Recommended):**

 - Download Firefox ([🔥](https://www.mozilla.org/en-US/firefox/new/)).
-- Install Node.js and NPM if not already installed: [on Windows](https://phoenixnap.com/kb/install-node-js-npm-on-windows)
+- Install Node.js and NPM if not already installed: [on Windows](https://phoenixnap.com/kb/install-node-js-npm-on-windows) and [on Linux (https://linuxize.com/post/how-to-install-node-js-on-ubuntu-18.04/)
 - Clone the repo to your pc, by running the following command: `git clone https://github.com/norbit8/MoodleBooster.git`.
 - Run `npm install` in the root directory of the project to install all dependencies.
 - From the root directory of the project run `npm run start` to start firefox with the web extension, then browse to moodle.